Arkansas Game and Fish Commission approves 2020-21 hunting regulations changes

 Along with the changes, the Commission approved the season dates for the 2020-21 white-fronted goose season to be Oct.
 31-Nov.
 16, Nov.
 21-Dec.
 4 and Dec.
 6-Jan.
 31. This season structure is an increase from 74 to 88 days of hunting, but the daily limit was reduced from three to two birds to stay in line with federal frameworks for this option.

-A complete list of regulations changes passed at the meeting is available at https://drive.google.com/open?id=1uSMTyecedLbAO-PmQXgEYHI27oNb2zan.
+A complete list of regulations changes passed at today’s meeting is available at https://drive.google.com/open?id=1uSMTyecedLbAO-PmQXgEYHI27oNb2zan.

-The meeting also included proposals to change many fishing and fisheries-related regulations.
+Today’s meeting also heard proposals to change many fishing and fisheries-related regulations.
 AGFC Chief of Fisheries Ben Batten presented 48 changes to general fishing regulations as well as regulations changes to the aquaculture industry in Arkansas.
 These regulations changes will be presented through a public survey, which will be available beginning next week.
-They will then go back before the Commission for a formal first reading at its August meeting, depending on public input.
+They will then go back before the Commission for a formal first reading at their August Commission meeting depending on public input.

 “This is the first set of fisheries regulations presented since the Commission went to a two-year regulations cycle,” Batten said.
 “We get many requests from the public for regulation proposals and we consider all of them.
 Additionally, our biologists also provide potential regulation proposals that are backed up by both sampling data and social science.
 We also have been working to simplify and reduce regulations where possible to make it easier for the public to understand them.”